How Often Does OCD Occur Compared to Other Disorders?

 How Often Does OCD Occur With Contamination?

 How often does OCD occur can vary based on the type of OCD.
-Research shows this type of OCD is one of the most common affecting up to 46% of people diagnosed with OCD.1
+Research shows this type of OCD is one of the most common affecting up to 46% of people diagnosed with OCD.

-Symmetry and Ordering (Organization)
+Symmetry And Ordering (Organization)

 People with an organization subtype of OCD fixate on symmetry and order.
 Remember, this is not the same as wanting order and neatness in one’s home.
 This type of OCD can lead to significant disruptions in the day, as they dedicate hours to arranging objects and rearranging the same objects until they feel satisfied.